skuzzle/guice-async-extension/README.md

 Otherwise you will run into memory leaks.
 Please refer to the documentation of the `Scheduled` annotation for more information.

+### Scheduled scope
+There are two guice scope implementations referring to scheduled methods.
+The `ScheduledScope` belongs to a single scheduled method.
+The `ExecutionScope` is a sub scope of the scheduled scope and pertains for a single scheduled method execution.

+* If you want to have distinct instances of an object per scheduled method bind them in `ScheduledScoped`
+* If you want to have distinct instances of an object per scheduled method _execution_ bind them in `ExecutionScoped`.

 ### Error handling
 You can use an `ExceptionHandler` to handle errors that occur during execution of scheduled methods.